fpapado/reverie/worklog.md

   - Fancy check marks etc.
   - star for required
   - optional (header|subtitle?)

-- Signup/in ember-concurrency tasks
-  - Ditto for all routes, actually
+  - "mandatory=..." option for rev-input to add * to label

 # Later:
 - Include "receiver" in sideloading of stickers index?